 Mary McDermott Cook, of Dallas, Texas, is President of the Eugene McDermott Foundation.
 She is a Founding Member of the Trinity River Audubon Center, Chair of the Trinity Trust Board for the overall Trinity River Project (of which the Trinity River Audubon Center is the cornerstone), Vice Chair of the Dallas Museum of Art Board, and on the Executive Committee of the Dallas Zoological Society.
 She enjoys spending her time with her many dogs and at her ranch in North Texas.

-David B. Ford, of New York, New York, is currently President of DBF Associates and Senior Advisor to Gatemore Capital Management, LLC, a private wealth and institutional investment management firm.
+David B. Ford, of New York, New York, is currently President of DBF Associates and Senior Advisor to Gatemore Capital Management, LLC, a private wealth and institutional investment management firm and Chair of the Board of National Audubon Society.
 He is the Chairman of Princess Pictures, a family entertainment motion pictures and television company.
 Mr. Ford retired in 2003, after 33 years at The Goldman Sachs Group, where he was a Managing Director and co-head of Global Asset Management.
 Prior to that position he was a General Partner and head of Fixed Income Sales at Goldman, Sachs & Co.
 Mr. Ford devotes substantial time to charitable and non-profit organizations.
 He is a member of the Board and Director/Trustee of the National Audubon Society, the New School University, the World Monuments Fund, The Redwood Library and Athenaeum, The Animal Medical Center, The International Tennis Hall of Fame and The Preservation Society of Newport County.
 He formerly served as a Trustee of Florida State University and on the Board of Overseers of the Wharton School.
 Mr. Ford received his B.S. from Florida State University and an M.B.A. from The University of Pennsylvania's Wharton School.

 Jeffrey Goodby, of Oakland, California, is co-founder and co-chairman of Goodby, Silverstein & Partners, the company chosen by Adweek Magazine as Agency of the Decade.
 Many of the firm's campaigns - got milk?, the Budweiser Lizards, Hewlett-Packard "Invent", the National Basketball Association's "I Love This Game", and the E*TRADE chimpanzee among them - are in the permanent collection of the Museum of Modern Art in New York City.
 Mr. Goodby has served as President of the Cannes Advertising Festival and has been head of the Titanium Jury.
 He has also chaired judging for the ANDYS and the One Club advertising awards.
 In 2010, Adweek named him, along with Rich Silverstein, Executives of the Decade.
 In 2006, he was inducted into the Advertising Hall of Fame.
 Two commercials he directed were selected among the top 30 advertising films of the '90s by the One Club.
 Mr. Goodby graduated from Harvard where he wrote for The Harvard Lampoon, and spent three years as a political reporter in Boston, Massachusetts.
 Mr. Goodby is also a director, printmaker, and illustrator whose work has appeared in Time and Mother Jones.
 Mr. Goodby lives with his family, a dog, a cat, a rabbit, three horses, and probably some other things he doesn't know about.